KenCrest Pennsylvania Birth-To-5 Mission

 KenCrest coaches and supports caregivers to implement chosen strategies throughout the child’s day.
 All services are provided in the child’s home, child care setting, or requested community environment (natural environment of the child and family).

 Referrals for Early Intervention services are made by families only.
 Once a parent or caregiver contacts the county in which they reside, the process is initiated.
 The evaluation process will begin and if a child is found eligible for service, the county will contact individual providers like KenCrest to provide special instruction or therapy supports.
-Services are voluntary, meaning, a parent has the right to accept or decline an evaluation and/or services at any time.
+Services are voluntary, which means that a parent has the right to accept or decline an evaluation and/or services at any time.

 Qualifying For Early Intervention: Birth-to-3 Services

 The process for children ages birth to 3 to qualify for Early Intervention services is:

 1.)
 Parents/Caregivers contact the Early Intervention program in the county in which they live, and an evaluation is scheduled.
 It will be completed in the family’s home or child care setting with the family present.